Located just east of Big Bend Ranch State Park, a visit to Lajitas, Texas may leave you wondering: is this a town or a resort?

 The original Lajitas church and cemetery are still in town and are among the best places to visit in Lajitas.

-The biggest attractions that draw visitors to Lajitas, of course, are Big Bend Ranch State Park to the east and Big Bend National Park to the west.
+The biggest attractions that draw visitors to Lajitas, of course, are Big Bend Ranch State Park to the west and Big Bend National Park to the east.

 Keep in mind that the second is a somewhat further drive due to the fact that you’ll need to take a roundabout route to get there–it’s not nearly as accessible as it looks on a map!